metakgp/kronos-the-gradekeeper/README.md

 This webapp displays previous year's grade distribution.
 It has been deployed on heroku as an app and is funcitonal.

+You can go [here](https://kronos.metakgp.org) for the live version of the project.

 ## Installation guide

 Python packages required: